AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2023/2023-03-05-laid-off-reflections-lessons-learned/laid-off-reflections-lessons-learned.md

 I am aware that I am privileged to be able to speak up more than others.
 I know the risks of speaking up.
 At all companies I have worked at, I have always chosen to stand up and speak out when I have felt that something is wrong.

 In most cases, it has worked out well.
 For example, at a different company, I advocated for allowing men to wear shorts (at least in the scorching summers) even though I almost always came in in jeans.
-In another I asked for a one-day-a-week WFH policy.
+In another, I asked for a one-day-a-week WFH policy.

 People have repeatedly told me they appreciated having someone ask questions and say what they were thinking but didn't feel safe saying.

 _If you want someone else to tell you why this is a good thing, watch [Why your business needs dissenters by Andrew Millar](https://www.youtube.com/watch?v=dGfcc4Np_Sc)._

-That I was on the hit list at this company was both surprising and not surprising.
-There were subtle and not-so-subtle hints that some people wanted me to leave.
-And even though I know that employment is a business transaction, I always thought that being with the company as an early engineer, providing value and trying to do the right thing would protect me.
-However, with the announcement of layoffs, they were able to find an easy way to get me to leave.
+Even though I know that employment is a business transaction, I always thought that being with the company as an early engineer, providing value and trying to do the right thing would protect me.

 The silver lining of all this is that it further shaped my perspective and has informed the [questions I'm asking companies during the interview process](https://www.ankursheel.com/blog/interview-interviewers-must-have-deal-breaker-list).